-Trust, in some form, is at the center of all financial transactions and technology can enable and enhance that trust.
+Trust, in some form, is at the center of all financial transactions, and technology can enable and enhance that trust.

 How do we know?
 Because 50% of retail investors and 87% of institutional investors say greater use of technology in financial services has increased trust in their adviser/manager.
-That’s among the key findings of “Enhancing Investors’ Trust: The 2022 CFA Institute Investor Trust Study,” the fifth edition in the biennial series.
+That’s among the key findings of “Enhancing Investors’ Trust: 2022 CFA Institute Investor Trust Study,” the fifth edition in the biennial series.

 “Enhancing Investors’ Trust” zeroes in on the relationship between technology and trust in finance.
 It demonstrates that trust in financial services is both seen and unseen: It is the ever-present backbone of financial transactions and the outward interface through which those transactions are conducted.

 Greater tech integration in finance helps establish two kinds of trust that are essential to investing: “execution trust” and “relationship trust.”
-The former refers to the knowledge that our transactions are secure, accurate, and appropriately managed, while the latter describes the additive value better investing tools and product personalization creates for investors.
+The former refers to the knowledge that transactions are secure, accurate, and appropriately managed, while the latter describes the additive value better investing tools and product personalization create for investors.

-Technology improves access to financial markets and strengthens representative equality among different market participants: It drives the development of new products and services that open up the markets to more people and counteracts the trust divide, or the trust differential among retail and institutional investors, across geographies and demographics, and between retail investors with and without an adviser.
+Technology improves access to financial markets and strengthens representative equality among different market participants.
+It drives the development of new products and services that open up the markets to more people and counteracts the trust divide, or the trust differential among retail and institutional investors, across geographies and demographics, and between retail investors with and without an adviser.

 Execution Trust and Fundamentals

-Execution trust encourages market participation and all market participants, regardless of demography, require it.
+Execution trust encourages market participation, and all market participants, regardless of demography, require it.
 By fostering execution trust, technology bridges the trust divide among all types of investors and helps ensure a level playing field.